Gateway Greening: Food production and distribution

 Produce grown on the farm is distributed throughout the St. Louis community in a variety of ways.
 Gateway Greening offers a Community Supported Agriculture (CSA) program in which members of the community purchase a ‘share’ in the spring, and in return receive weekly parcels of vegetables, harvested fresh from the farm.
 Funds raised through CSA sales are used to purchase necessary supplies and to support ongoing programs at the Gateway Greening Urban Farm.
 Outside of the CSA, food is often donated to local organizations such as Food Outreach.

 Therapeutic Job Training Program

 This program combines intensive hands on training in landscaping and horticulture with therapeutic horticulture.

 Dig It! teen employment program

 During the summer, participating youth work approximately 24 hours a week over a 10-week period, earning above minimum wage.

 Garden education workshops

-Gateway Greening offers free Garden Education Workshops most Saturdays from March to October at Bell Demonstration Garden and Carriage House.
+Seed St. Louis offers free Garden Education Workshops most Saturdays from March to October at Bell Demonstration Garden and Carriage House.
 In these workshops, community and backyard gardeners alike can learn about a wide array of garden care and landscaping principles.
 In 2016, workshops covered such topics as: Spring, Summer, and Fall Planting, Chicken Keeping, Disease ID & Prevention, Planting with Natives, Raised Bed and Compost Bin Construction, and many more.
 These workshops are financed in part through an allocation of Community Development Block Grant funds from the Department of Housing and Urban Development and the City of St. Louis’ Community Development Administration.